alejogonzadev/alejogonzadev/README.md

 -  Mi name is Alejandro Gonzalez and I am located in the city of Medellin, Colombia! 😁

--  I’m a Software Engeneering student and I am a full stack developer, focused on M.E.A.N technologies (Mongo DB, Express.Js, Angular and Node.Js)
+-  I’m a Software Engineering student and I am a full stack developer, focused on M.E.A.N technologies (Mongo DB, Express.Js, Angular and Node.Js)

 -  Here you will be able to find some of my work!
 Thanks for checking and I am always open to some feedback!